Family gifting pushes equity release to record levels

 Dean Mirfin, chief product officer at Key Retirement, said that gifting is a “major motivation” for equity release, adding it is more often a case of parents and grandparents wanting to gift rather than being asked for help.

 He said: “They’re motivated by the desire to help when the money is really needed and being around to see the difference that it makes.
-In addition, equity release enables them to have some control over how the money is ultimately used.
+In addition, the costs of equity release enable them to have some control over how the money is ultimately used.

 “They are being helped in this by a very competitive market place with rates fixed for life at their lowest ever levels as increased competition and new lenders means rates on plans are lower than many mainstream lenders’ variable rates.”